Plain English Summary

 Primary outcome measures

-The primary measure will be the number of patients experiencing a recurrent episode of CMV reactivation after primary reactivation, measured for six months post-ACT infusion.
+Number of patients experiencing a recurrent episode of CMV reactivation after primary reactivation, measured for six months post-ACT infusion.

 Secondary outcome measures